andraztori/marrakesh/marrakesh/architecture.md

 ### Strategy Pattern for Convergence

-The convergence system uses the strategy pattern:
+The convergence system uses the strategy pattern with two layers:
+- **Convergence Targets** (`ConvergeTargetAny<T>`): Define what to converge to (e.g., total impressions, total budget)
+  - Campaigns and sellers hold a `Box<dyn ConvergeTargetAny<T>>` to define their convergence target
+  - Provides `get_actual_and_target()` to compare current state with target
+- **Convergence Controllers** (`ConvergeController`): Define how to converge (e.g., proportional control, constant)
-- Campaigns and sellers hold a `Box<dyn ConvergeAny<T>>` converger
+  - Campaigns and sellers hold a `Box<dyn ConvergeController>` to control convergence behavior
-- Convergence logic is separated from campaign/seller logic
-- New convergence strategies can be added independently
+  - Handles state management and adjustment logic
-- All strategies work with `ConvergingVariables` trait objects for uniform interface
+- All controllers work with `ControllerState` trait objects for uniform interface
-- Enables flexible combination of campaign/seller types with convergence strategies
+- Enables flexible combination of targets and controllers (e.g., proportional control for budget targets, constant control for fixed pacing)

 ### Deterministic Execution